survivejs/react-book/manuscript/08_building_kanban.md

 ## Cleaning Build

 Our current setup doesn't clean `build` directory between builds.
-As this is annoying especially when hashes are used, we can set up a plugin to clean the directory for us.
+As this is annoying, especially when hashes are used, we can set up a plugin to clean the directory for us.
 Execute

 > npm i clean-webpack-plugin --save-dev